Laura Weissbecker: Film career

 She shows her comedic talent starring opposite Jackie Chan in ‘’Chinese Zodiac 12,’’ an international feature film directed by Chan.
 Weissbecker was awarded ‘’Best New Global Actress’’ at the Chinese Huading awards in Macao in October 2013 for her performance.

 In the US, she had a recurring role in the Amazon-Sony TV series "Mad Dogs".

 In 2019, she studied boxing and MMA for a role in the Chinese movie "My Hero" directed by Fan Haolun.
 Weissbecker was awarded Best Supporting Actress at the Vancouver Chinese Film festival for this role.

 She also played in Mandarin and French in the movie "the Pink Thief" directed by Mustafa Ozgun.

 During the COVID-19 pandemic, Weissbecker has written several comedy sketches in which she executes a parody of Melania Trump.

-In 2022, she was in the movie Covid 19 Ground Zero based on the true story of hospital workers in New York City.